Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 ##  Project Overview

-###  Goals:
+### Project Objectives

-1. Clean and preprocess the raw data.
+Clean and preprocess the dataset.

-2. Perform comprehensive Exploratory Data Analysis (EDA).
+Perform thorough exploratory data analysis (EDA).

-3. Engineer meaningful features.
+Engineer new features for improved signal.

-4. Prepare data for modeling (splitting, encoding, scaling).
+Train and tune multiple classification models.

-5. Model train and evaluation
+Evaluate model performance and select the best performing model.

----
+Generate predictions for the test set.

 ##  Data Cleaning